google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 Docs

-* [DevTools debugging protocol][dtprotocol] - documentation on how to use the protocol
+* [DevTools Protocol][dtprotocol] - documentation on how to use the protocol
 * [DevTools Protocol Viewer][dtviewer] - API reference docs

 Tools

 * [chrome-remote-interface](https://www.npmjs.com/package/chrome-remote-interface) - node module that wraps the DevTools protocol
 * [Lighthouse](https://github.com/GoogleChrome/lighthouse) - automated tool for testing the quality of web apps

+Demos

+* "[The Headless Web](https://paul.kinlan.me/the-headless-web/)"  - Paul Kinlan's great blog post on using Headless with api.ai.

 ## FAQ